Alice Lloyd College: Presidents

-Since the death of Alice Lloyd in 1962, five men have taken the position of president of the Alice Lloyd College:
+Since the death of Alice Lloyd in 1962, six men have taken the position of president of the Alice Lloyd College:

 Athletics

 The Alice Lloyd athletic teams are called the Eagles.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2005–06 academic year; which they were a member on a previous stint from 1983–84 to 1991–92.
-They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Mid-East Region of the Division I level.
-The Eagles previously competed in the Appalachian Athletic Conference (AAC) from 2001–02 to 2004–05.
+The college is a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Mid-East Region of the Division I level.
+The Eagles also compete as a member of the River States Conference (RSC) of the National Association of Intercollegiate Athletics (NAIA) since the 2005–06 academic year; with a previous tenure from 1983–84 to 1991–92.

-Alice Lloyd competes in 15 intercollegiate athletic sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field (indoor and outdoor); while women's sports include basketball, cheerleading, cross country, soccer, softball, track & field (indoor and outdoor) and volleyball.
-Club sports include bass fishing, eSports and men's & women's tennis.
+Alice Lloyd competes in 15 intercollegiate athletic sports: Men's sports include baseball, basketball, cross country, golf, soccer, and track & field (indoor and outdoor).
+Women's sports include basketball, cheerleading, cross country, soccer, softball, track & field (indoor and outdoor), and volleyball.
+Club sports include bass fishing, eSports, and men's & women's tennis.